Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-• Stimulates the bladder muscle — making it more likely to contract involuntarily
+• Stimulates the bladder muscle, making involuntary contractions more likely

-• Increases urine production — causing your bladder to fill faster
+• Increases urine production, so your bladder fills faster

-• Sensitizes bladder nerves — lowering the threshold at which you feel urgency
+• Lowers the threshold at which you feel urgency

-• Acts quickly — effects begin within 30-60 minutes of consumption
+• Takes effect within 30-60 minutes of drinking it

-When I see a patient with OAB who’s drinking three cups of coffee a day, I know we have a quick win available.
-Reducing caffeine doesn’t fix everything, but it often reduces the number and intensity of urgency episodes noticeably within the first week.
+When I see a patient with OAB who’s drinking three cups of coffee a day, I know we have a quick win.
+Reducing caffeine won’t fix everything.
+But it often cuts down the number and strength of urgency episodes within the first week.

 Coffee is the obvious source, but caffeine shows up in many places: